-Please return this form by midday on the closing date advertised to: Town Council Support Officer Torpoint Town Council 1-3 Buller Road Torpoint PL11 2LD
+Please return this form by midday on the closing date advertised to: Support Officer / Assistant to the Town Clerk & RFO Torpoint Town Council 1-3 Buller Road Torpoint PL11 2LD

 Or by email to: admin@torpointtowncouncil.gov.uk

 Please note: Nominations will be acknowledged but no further correspondence will be entered into.
 Torpoint Town Council will disclose the names of each winner, the reason for their nomination and the award category to the press and other media.
 The decision of the Town Mayor is final.